apacha/OMR-Datasets/README.md

 contains 255,385 Images.
 For most researches, the dense version, containing 1714 of the most diverse and interesting images, should suffice.

-**Scientific Publication**: Tuggener, L., Satyawan, Y. P., Pacha, A., Schmidhuber, J., & Stadelmann, T. (2020).
+**Scientific Publication**: Lukas Tuggener, Yvan Putra Satyawan, Alexander Pacha, Jürgen Schmidhuber, and Thilo Stadelmann.
+The DeepScoresV2 Dataset and Benchmark for Music Object Detection.
-DeepScoresV2.
 25th International Conference on Pattern Recognition (ICPR2020), Milan, Italy.

 **Example**: